lizadaly/utopia-novels/books/arqtiq/book.md

 expert hand in our motorman, who had been practicing faithfully, as a bird to fly, a swimmer or cyclist.
-As exhilarant to him as to us, and much lessened our distance, causes Mae to clap her hands and ask, “ Why not fly all the time?”
+As exhilarant to him as to us, and much lessened our distance, causes Mae to clap her hands and ask, “Why not fly all the time?”

-We want to save that force until we have more serious need,” Charley replies.
+“We want to save that force until we have more serious need,” Charley replies.
 “I hope that poor boy who fell over the log while eating his breakfast and ran away, will recover and go back,” makes us all laugh